jsburckhardt/secure-azure-connection/README.md

 4. **Run VNET configuration script**

    The vnet configuration script is in charge of configuring the VNET with the DNS settings and configuring the peering.

-To run the script execute the following command:
+   First create a copy of the `sample.env` file and configure your `.env` file with the correct values.

    ```bash
    make configure